 Christina from Embracing Simple Blog:

-Is one of those projects a holiday party?
+Is one of those things on your to-do list a holiday party?
 Then this post is for you!
 Christina wrote all these Tips for Saving Money When Hosting a Party.
 And it’s just in time for the party season.
 While not Christmas themed, you gotta see her cute little centerpieces!!
 So adorable!